BruceWin/TechLeadCodingChallenge/README.md

 Business units are imported with the Power Platform CLI.

-Unless there is one already, create an auth profile to the correct org.
+Unless there is one already, create an auth profile for the correct org.
 ```
 pac auth create --url https://bwcodingchallenge.crm4.dynamics.com
 ```